syndit/com.synditcorp.ruleengine/README.md

 ## Parser

 Step 1 is to instantiate a parser.
 Included is a parser for JSON using the Jackson parser (com.fasterxml.jackson.core).
-Any parser can be implemented, for instance for XML, MongoDB, etc., by writing a custom class that implements the RuleParser interface and uses your preferred parser.
+Any parser can be implemented, for instance for XML, MongoDB, etc., by writing a simple custom class that implements the RuleParser interface and uses your preferred parser.
 In this example, a JSON file is parsed.
 To reference the JSON document format, see verifyRulesDefinitions.JSON in the test.java folder.
 See [JSON document format](#json-document-format) below for more information.

 	RuleJSONParser parser = new RuleJSONParser();
 	parser.loadRules(jsonDefinitionFileName);

 ## Definition

-In step 2, inject the parser into a class that implements the RuleDefinition interface to load the rule Java objects.
+In step 2, instantiate a RuleDefinition object and pass the parser in the constructor.

-	DefaultRuleDefinition rules = new DefaultRuleDefinition();
+	DefaultRuleDefinition rules = new DefaultRuleDefinition(parser);
-	rules.loadRules(parser);

 ## Evaluator

-In step 3, inject the definitions into the evaluator.
+In step 3, instantiate an evaluator and pass the definition in the constructor.

 	RuleEvaluator ruleEvaluator = new RuleEvaluator(rules);

 ## Variables

-For optional step 4, load any variables to be used by the rule expressions, API handlers, or Java handlers.
+For optional step 4, load any variables to be used by rule expressions, API handlers, or Java handlers.

 	TreeMap<String, Object> variables = new TreeMap<String, Object>();
 	Double amount = 11.50;